-- 10 A. The Town of Barrington has selected Good Energy as its aggregation consultant to manage - 11 the day-to-day operations of the program.
-These responsibilities include working with the - 12 competitive supplier in processing opt-out requests, transitioning new accounts into the program, - 13 responding to customer questions, and data processing and reporting.
-Good Energy also has - primary responsibility for monitoring the competitive supplier and administration of the ESA. - We will work closely with the Town Manager and his staff as appropriate, including the Director - of Planning, Building and Resiliency.
-In addition to reporting no less than annually to the City - 17 Council, the Town Manager may make recommendations on the amendment or other alteration - of the program to the Town Council.
-Ultimately, any decision to extend contracts, alter the - 19 program, rebid the supply contract, or terminate the program will rest with the Town Council or - 20 its designee.
+- 10 A. The Town of South Kingstown has selected Good Energy as its aggregation consultant to - manage the day-to-day operations of the program.
+These responsibilities include working with - 12 the competitive supplier in processing opt-out requests, transitioning new accounts into the - program, responding to customer questions, and data processing and reporting.
+Good Energy - 14 also has primary responsibility for monitoring the competitive supplier and administration of the - 15 ESA.
+We will work closely with the Town Manager and his staff as appropriate.
+In addition to - 16 reporting no less than annually to the City Council, the Town Manager may make - 17 recommendations on the amendment or other alteration of the program to the Town Council. - Ultimately, any decision to extend contracts, alter the program, rebid the supply contract, or - 19 terminate the program will rest with the Town Council or its designee.